SULAWESI

 The local culture is among the world’s most unique and distinctive.
 That the people are genuinely welcoming of visitors makes it unmissable.
 Funerals are the area’s main tourist attraction.

-Religious ceremony has two types of ritual.
+The religious ceremony has two types of ritual.
 Life rituals occur around sunrise, use smoke (ascending), celebrate house raisings and harvest times and only chickens and pigs are sacrificed.
 The end of the rice harvest, from May onwards, is ceremony time in Toraja.
-Feasting, dancing, buffalo fights and sisemba kick-boxing are the main activities.
-Death rituals are descending rituals (the body goes down), are associated with funerals and pigs and water buffalo, but no chickens, are sacrificed.
+Feasting, dancing, buffalo fights and sisemba kickboxing are the main activities.
+Death rituals are descending rituals (the body goes down), and are associated with funerals and pigs and water buffalo, but no chickens, are sacrificed.

 Rantepao (pop 49,000, elevation 700-800m)